A Song of Ice and Fire: House of the Dragon (2022–present)

+A Knight of the Seven Kingdoms (2026–present)

+Another spin-off prequel series, A Knight of the Seven Kingdoms, was developed based on Martin's Tales of Dunk and Egg novellas.
+A Knight of the Seven Kingdoms is created by George R. R. Martin and Ira Parker for HBO.
+It is the third television series in the Game of Thrones franchise.
+It follows the adventures of "Dunk" (Ser Duncan the Tall, a hedge knight) and "Egg" (Prince Aegon Targaryen, the future King Aegon V), some 90 years before the events of the novels.
+It stars Peter Claffey as Dunk and Dexter Sol Ansell as Egg.
+The first season of the series premiered in 2026 and consists of six episodes, adapting the first novella, The Hedge Knight.

+Feature film

+Game of Thrones: Aegon's Conquest

+On April 14, 2026, Warner Bros. announced at CinemaCon in Las Vegas that a feature film about Aegon's Conquest is in the works, based on the first chapters of Martin's Fire & Blood.
+The film is set to be written by Beau Willimon and is expected to be released in 2027 or later.
+The working title Game of Thrones: Aegon's Conquest was also confirmed.

 Other works

 A Song of Ice and Fire has spawned an industry of spin-off products.
 Fantasy Flight Games released a collectible card game, a board game, and two collections of artwork inspired by A Song of Ice and Fire series.
 Various roleplaying game products were released by Guardians of Order and Green Ronin.
 Dynamite Entertainment adapted A Game of Thrones into a same-titled monthly comic in 2011.
-Video games A Game of Thrones: Genesis and A Game of Thrones: The Board Game - Digital Edition were released in 2011 and 2020, respectively.
+Video games A Game of Thrones: Genesis, Game of Thrones, Game of Thrones: A Telltale Games Series, and A Game of Thrones: The Board Game - Digital Edition were released in 2011, 2012, 2014–2015, and 2020, respectively.
 The companion book The World of Ice & Fire by Martin and the Westeros.org owners Elio M. García Jr. and Linda Antonsson was published in October 2014.
 Other licensed products include full-sized weapon reproductions, a range of collectable figures, and a large number of gift and collectible items based on the television series.
 The popularity of the television series has made its version of the Iron Throne an icon of the entire media franchise.
+A stage play called Game of Thrones: The Mad King which will be a prequel to the series will premiere at the Royal Shakespeare Company in summer 2026.